VileLasagna/learningcmakelearning/IWishIKnewAboutCMake.md

 Studio solution, as those IDEs give you a lot more "interaction" so to speak, helping you add and remove files, parse code, walk through debugging....

-CMake recently, from version 3.7, CMake, working with some IDE vendors (at least the people from Qt, that I know of) added a new feature called _Server Mode_.
+Quite recently, from version 3.7, CMake, working with some IDE vendors (at least the people from Qt, that I know of) added a new feature called _Server Mode_.
 **cmake-server** is a special mode that provides additional information for IDEs and helps them interpret all that through JSON.
 As it's recent, it's a work in